Avon Lake High School Clubs

 The Academic Challenge Team is comprised of students in grades 9-12 who represent the school in the SWC Junior Varsity and Varsity Academic Challenge matches and tournaments.
 Students are also selected through an audition process to compete in the WEOL Scholastic Games Radio Competition and Channel 5 Academic Challenge TV program.
 Other inter-scholastic competitions are held throughout the year.
 Students are selected for these events based on their factual knowledge and quick recall ability.

-Advisors: Mike Kaminski (Guidance) and Ryan Smylie (Room 243)
+Advisors: Al Skierski (Guidance) and Ryan Smylie (Room 243)

 The Diversity Awareness club dedicates itself to the promotion of tolerance within the school and the greater community.
 The club supports and advocates the views of all people, cultures, lifestyles, and ethnicities.
 It seeks to fulfill these goals through the action and examples set by members through various outreach activities during the year.
 The club also provides a safe and supportive environment for students dealing with intolerance.